mini-as/mini-as.github.io/README.md

 I hope you enjoy :-)

 #Info:

 Inside the Archive "minis.rar" you will find minis assembler and minis operating system, you need WinRAR archiver to open it.

 All Tools I used to build and test Minis OS and Minis Assembler run under windows operating system.
-I use fasm Assembler to compile Minis Assembler, which i used to compile minis operating system.
+I used fasm Assembler to compile Minis Assembler, Which in turn I used to compile minis operating system.

+Links: